Open notebook, laptop and pen on desk, planning a virtual assistant hire

 How NZ Businesses Hire Their First Virtual Assistant: A Practical Playbook

 Hiring your first virtual assistant is genuinely high-leverage.
-Done right, you reclaim 15–25 hours a week of admin work and free yourself to do the things that actually grow your business.
+Done right, you reclaim 15 to 25 hours a week of admin work and free yourself to do the things that actually grow your business.
 Done badly, you spend 3 months training someone who quits, and you end up worse off than when you started.

 Book a free 30-minute discovery call if you want us to do the scoping and shortlisting for you.